frickeln/frickeln.github.io/_posts/2018-10-27-onyx-oscii-bot-midi-input.md

 title: Use Midi Device to Control Faders in Elation Onyx through OSC using oscii-bot
 ---

-I am using [oscii-bot](https://www.cockos.com/oscii-bot) to forward midi commands to Elation Onyx.
-This way faders, playbacks, etc. can be controll from any midi controller.
+Use [oscii-bot](https://www.cockos.com/oscii-bot) to forward midi commands to Elation Onyx.
+This way faders, playbacks, etc. can be controlled from any midi controller.

 Install the Microsoft Loopback Adapter